Structural stability of meandering-hyperbolic group actions: The structural stability theorem

 Now we are able to state our structural stability theorem for meandering-hyperbolic actions.

-\begin{theorem} If an action $\rho:\Ga\to\Homeo(M;\La)$ is meandering-hyperbolic with a datum $(\D_0\prec\D;N)$, then the following hold. \begin{enumerate}[label=\textup{(\arabic*)},leftmargin=*,parsep=0ex,itemsep=0.5ex] \item { The action $\rho$ is structurally stable in the sense of Lipschitz dynamics.
+\begin{theorem} If an action $\rho:\Ga\to\Homeo(M)$ is meandering-hyperbolic at a compact invariant subset $\La\subset M$ with a datum $(\D_0\prec\D;N)$, then the following hold. \begin{enumerate}[label=\textup{(\arabic*)},leftmargin=*,parsep=0ex,itemsep=0.5ex] \item { The action $\rho$ is structurally stable in the sense of Lipschitz dynamics.
 In other words, there exist a compact set $K\supset\La$ and a constant $\ep=\ep(\D,N)>0$ such that for every

 there exist a $\rho'$-invariant compact subset $\La'\subset M$ and an equivariant homeomorphism